padmanabh-rathi/AdLabs/README.md

 # AdLabs: Autonomous AI Marketing OS 🚀

-**Autonomous AI-Powered Ad Optimization Platform** — Built at SatHacks 2026
+**Autonomous AI-Powered Ad Optimization Platform**      <br>
+Built At : Adsystems 2026: Autonomous Growth Agents Hackathon (https://luma.com/myrkot1r)

 AdLabs is a multi-agent system that autonomously researches markets, generates ad copy, and simulates consumer behavior to optimize marketing performance — all in real time.
 Instead of spending thousands on A/B testing, AdLabs lets AI write, test, and score its own ads using synthetic consumer simulations and live external data.